 Little Spearfish Trail - The trailhead for this 5.7 mile loop is also at Timon Campground.
 The trail ascends to a maximum altitude of 6,280 feet, through a forested area usually well-populated by deer and elk.
 Eventually, the trail drops to a route along Little Spearfish Creek and numerous small trout ponds.

 The Devils Bathtub – This is another unmarked trail near Spearfish Creek.
-Between 8 and 9 miles up the canyon along Highway 14A, you will see “Cleopatra Place” on the east side of the road.
+About 8 miles up the canyon along Highway 14A, you will see “Cleopatra Place” on the east side of the road.
 Turn in there and park wherever you can find a place.
 Cross the bridge and turn right, following the little creek (not Spearfish Creek) up stream for perhaps ¾ mile.
 The stream has carved several swirled “bowls” along the route.
 You will have to do some wading, so be prepared for that.

 Eagle Cliffs Trails – This trail system is not in Spearfish Canyon, but is very close by.
 The trails are often used for cross country skiing, and also serve for hiking and mountain biking.
 The Eagle Cliffs trailhead is 8.4 miles southwest of Lead, SD along Highway 85.

 When to Hike or ClimbThe northern Black Hills receive substantially more snow than the rest of the hills.
 The snow depths in Spearfish Canyon can at times prevent hiking or climbing.
 Ice climbing is a different matter, with abundant opportunities when regular rock climbing and hiking are not feasible.

 The USGS maps for the canyon are Spearfish, Savoy, and Maurice.